 - 1) Administrative/Advisory Membership:

 - a) Childcare Director

 - b) Director of Women's Center or liaison

 - c) Campus Childcare Advisory Committee (CCAC) liaison

 - d) CAB Legislative Council Representatives

 - e) Community Volunteer Coordinator

-- f) Any other student, faculty, or staff member interested in childcare issues.

-- 2) Granting Committee Membership:

-- a) Childcare Director

-- b) Director of Women's Center or liaison

-- c) Community Volunteer Coordinator

-- 3) Duties and responsibilities of the Administrative/Advisory members:

-- a) Create advertising

-- b) Outreach to all University Programs

-- c) Apply for annual A.S. budget

-- d) Set up guidelines and criteria for the grants

-- e) With the help of the Granting Committee, set up application deadlines.

-- f) Additional duties of the Childcare Director include:

-- Hold a minimum of three (3) office hours a week, exclusive to CAB related meetings and fieldwork

-- ii) Attend two (2) non-consecutive Legislative Council meetings per quarter

-- iii) Develop Programs/projects and events for undergraduate students with dependent children.

-- 4) Duties and responsibilities of the granting committee:

-- a) With the help of the Administrative/Advisory Committee, set up application deadlines. - b) Review and award grants. - c) Monies from this account will be distributed in the amount of up to, and not to exceed \$125.00 plus \$25.00 for each additional child per student/family per quarter, with the maximum of \$200.00 per student/family per quarter. - d) Track and provide reports on all grants to ensure individual awards do not exceed \$125.00 plus \$25.00 for each additional child per student/family per quarter, with the maximum of \$200.00 per student/family per quarter.

-N) Charge of the CAB Foundation Funds Committee:
+- f) Any other student, faculty, or staff member interested in childcare issues. - 2) Granting Committee Membership: - a) Childcare Director - b) Director of Women's Center or liaison - c) Community Volunteer Coordinator - 3) Duties and responsibilities of the Administrative/Advisory members: - a) Create advertising - b) Outreach to all university programs - c) Apply for annual A.S. budget - d) Set up guidelines and criteria for the grants - With the help of the Granting Committee, set up application deadlines. e) - Additional duties of the Childcare Director include: f) - i) Hold a minimum of three (3) office hours a week, exclusive to CAB related meetings and fieldwork - ii) Attend two (2) non-consecutive Legislative Council meetings per quarter - Develop Programs/projects and events for undergraduate students with iii) dependent children. - 4) Duties and responsibilities of the granting committee: - a) With the help of the Administrative/Advisory Committee, set up application deadlines. - b) Review and award grants. - Monies from this account will be distributed in the amount of up to, and not to c) exceed one hundred twenty-five dollars (\$125.00) plus twenty-five (\$25.00) for each additional child per student/family per quarter, with the maximum of \$200.00 per student/family per quarter. - d) Track and provide reports on all grants to ensure individual awards do not exceed one hundred twenty-five dollars (\$125.00) plus twenty-five \$25.00 for each additional child per student/family per quarter, with the maximum of two hundred dollars (\$200.00) per student/family per quarter. - N) Charge of the CAB Foundation Funds Committee: